We’ve all been there.

 Eventually, when an apology was issued, it was the kind of vague lip service that only led to more bad press being sent the company’s way.
 In the court of public opinion, that type of response doesn’t stand up to scrutiny.

 The lesson: Don’t just take responsibility for your actions but do so in a way that accurately reflects the severity of the situation.
 Mistakes happen and sometimes they’re unavoidable; take the proper steps to show other customers that you’re moving towards actionable change.
-It’s always better than hiding behind insincere prepared statements.
+It’s always better than hiding behind insincere prepared statements, thus helping you create examples of good customer service stories.

 Whirlpool’s Embarrassing Negligence